 For a spin bike or indoor cycle this is a good distance but is wider than on many outdoor bikes.
-The only bikes with a better Q Factor are the Spinner bikes such as the Spinner NXT with a Q factor of 158 mm, which costs about $200 less but has friction resistance instead of magnetic resistance.
+The only bikes with a better Q Factor are the Spinner bikes such as the Spinner NXT with a Q factor of 158 mm, has friction resistance instead of magnetic resistance.

 Handlebars.
 The handlebars have a couple of features that add greatly to the comfort.
 At the top of the handlebars they have been flatten out to make gripping at the ends, when you are leveraging yourself, much easier to keep a good solid grip on them,

 The aero bars in the middle have a nice curve making it easy to grip and rest arms on them plus the cross bar is flattened out and padded for resting the forearms cushioning them so they don’t hurt when cycling for long periods of time in the aero position.